Carillon Family of Funds Proxy Voting Guidelines

 - Other Corporate Governance issues

 - Other Business.
-Absent any compelling grounds, CFF generally authorizes CTA and/or subadvisers to vote in their discretion.
+Absent any compelling grounds, CFF generally authorizes CTA to vote at its discretion.

 - Directors-Share Ownership.
 CFF will generally support shareholder proposals requiring directors to own a minimum amount of company stock, provided these requests afford a carve-out for directors who do not have the financial means to purchase company stock and a grace period within which to own a reasonable amount of stock.